 Now that you have all your props and your background, it’s time to get organized.
 Set up next to a window and try to shoot in the morning or late afternoon when you’ll get the best light.
 Try not to use a flash, as this will create shadows.

 When setting up your shot, leave a little bit of space between each object.
 This will help highlight each prop and keep your shot from looking cluttered.

 If you plan on posting your photo to Instagram, a square layout looks really nice.
 If you’re shooting with your phone, it’s easy to set up a shot by picking the square setting in your camera.

 6. Leave space for text and graphics

-You might want to leave some space where you can add text or overlays in post production.
+You might want to leave some space where you can add text or graphics in post-production.
 If you’re creating an ad, this is where you can add your brand name and logo.
 Or if you’re going for a more inspirational look, you can stick in a quote.

 7. Shoot from above

-Climb up on a ladder or step stool and get shooting.
+Climb up on a ladder or step stool and get to shooting.
 Creating distance between you and the flat lay will help you fit everything into the shot.
-This is also one of the only ways to ensure that your photo really looks flat.
+This is also one of the only ways to ensure that your photo actually looks flat.

 Once you’re up there, take a few test shots and don’t be afraid to keep moving props around until it looks just right.
-When you have your perfect shot, it’s time to get editing.
+When you have your perfect shot, it’s time to edit!

 8. Work some basic editing magic